vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 Use of a public IP address for the Kubernetes API server is optional.
 You can host your Kubernetes API server on a private IP address.
 In fact, this reference design uses a private IP address.
 Access is provided through a public endpoint in a DMZ with a Web Application Firewall (WAF) or through some kind of VPN level connectivity, such as Express Route or Site-to-Site VPN with connectivity back to your on-premises network.

+When using a private cluster, if you do not have a corporate internet proxy, you will also need to define a NAT gateway for each subnet associated with your TKG clusters.

 > **Note**: Please keep in mind that the default deployment of Tanzu Kubernetes Grid creates public facing clusters.
 Make sure to set `AZURE_ENABLE_PRIVATE_CLUSTER` to `true` if you want to deploy your Kubernetes clusters on a private IP address.

 ## Container Registries
 There are numerous container registry options available, and you may already have one in place.
 Tanzu comes pre-packaged with its own registry, called Harbor, which can be made available directly within a Tanzu Kubernetes Grid workload cluster.
 If you are hosting your Kubernetes clusters on a private IP address as described in this reference design, the Harbor registry sits in a workload cluster in the same network architecture as all other clusters.
 This design allows only private traffic access to the container images.

-For more information, see [Deploy Harbor Registry as a Shared Service](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-harbor-registry.html).
+For more information, see [Deploy Harbor Registry as a Shared Service](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-harbor-registry.html).

 ### Azure Container Registry
 Microsoft Azure also provides a container registry as a service, called Azure Container Registry (ACR).
 This service can be deployed within your Azure subscription.
 It is deployed by default as a public service with a public endpoint.
 However, using Software Defined Networking (SDN) configurations, the Azure Container Registry can be linked directly into the Virtual Network where your Tanzu Kubernetes Grid clusters reside through a service called Private Endpoint.
 This limits your ACR to only be available to traffic originating from your Virtual Network, thereby creating a completely private deployment.